 At a Glance

 The Center for Constitutional Rights filed a complaint against the Arizona State Legislature on December 4, 2019, alleging violations of the Arizona Open Meeting Law took place at the ALEC conference occuring in Scottsdale that week.
-Oral argument was held on the Arizona State Legislature's motion to dismiss the case on September 1, 2020.
+The Court granted the Arizona State Legislature's motion to dismiss the case on November 5, 2020.

 The People's Law Firm, PLC